Table Of Contents

 StormForge uses Machine Learning to find ways to reduce cloud resource usage and costs.
 It does this while limiting memory outages or CPU throttles.
 StormForge automates this process to maintain resource efficiency when you use Kubernetes at scale.
 Additionally, the tool enables you to perform continuous scenario planning before and during production.

-You can get the data for that from other tools you already use (during production), such as DataDog and Prometheus.
+You can get that data from other tools you already use (during production), such as DataDog and Prometheus.
 You will then receive optimization recommendations you can implement to improve your system’s efficiency.
 If you wish, you can manually accept the recommendations.
 Or, you can set StormForge up to implement them automatically.

 Next Step: Optimize Kubernetes Cost With Cloud Cost Intelligence